 Note: This is a Student Handbook.
 Words used and contained in this Handbook shall have their normal and customary meaning and usage.
 The following definitions are not exhaustive or limited but are only used to illustrate.
-Any accepted use of any word below shall be apply to conduct to which this Handbook controls or governs.
+Any accepted use of any word below shall be applied to conduct to which this Handbook controls or Additionally, the Louisiana Department of Education [LDOE] - Louisiana Believes provides definitions of disciplinary offenses, infractions, and disciplinary codes which the APSB incorporates by reference.1